European Rover Challenge: 3rd edition (10–12 September 2016)

-In 2016, the competition took place in Jasionka near Rzeszów, Subcarpathian Voivodeship.
-The competition was attended by 23 teams from Poland (15 teams), Australia, Canada, Bangladesh, India, Turkey, Nepal, and other countries.

 An important event during the ERC 2016 was a Polish part of a civil debate on the future of space exploration organized by the European Space Agency.
 The debate took place in 22 countries at the same time and was attended by 2,000 people who were not involved with the space sector.
-They discussed such subjects such as space exploration, using its resources, and the growing importance of space.
+They discussed such subjects as space exploration, using its resources, and the growing importance of space.
 Its objective was to verify public opinion and the results were to be considered while developing future strategies of ESA.Winners: